 - Getting a healthy dose of perspective in relation to difficulty, challenges, strength.

-- Forcing tears and screams of terror from babies and young children, because they’ve have never seen a “mzungu” before; making grinning old women give an encouraging thumbs up with laughter.
+- Forcing tears and screams of terror from babies and young children, because they’ve have never seen a “mzungu” before; connecting with grinning old women who give an encouraging thumbs up with laughter.

 - Village singletrack indistinguishable from people’s yards.